Ricci solitons and curvature inheritance on Robinson-Trautman spacetimes: Introduction

 Again, the geometrical symmetries perform a pivotal role in the theory of general relativity as realizing the Einstein's field equations (EFE), the establishment of gravitational potentials can be obtained by imposing the symmetries.
+Such geometrical symmetry leads to conservation laws in the appearance of the first integral of a dynamical system, which are recognized as Killing vector fields \cite{Noether_1918, Davis_Katzin_1962}.
 Several kinds of geometrical symmetries in spacetimes can be achieved if the Lie derivative of certain tensor with respect to some vector field vanishes.
 The vanishing Lie derivative of a geometric quantity with respect to some vector field usually represents the preservation of the geometric quantity in the direction of the vector field.
-Such symmetries are known as collineations and they can be described if in the direction of some vector field certain geometric quantities such as metric tensor, Ricci tensor, stress-energy momentum tensor, Riemann curvature tensor, Weyl conformal curvature tensor, Weyl projective curvature tensor etc. remain invariant.
+Such symmetries are known as collineations and they can be described if in the direction of some vector field, certain geometric quantities such as metric tensor, Ricci tensor, stress-energy momentum tensor, Riemann curvature tensor, Weyl conformal curvature tensor, Weyl projective curvature tensor etc. remain invariant.
 The underlying vector field may be null, spacelike or timelike.
 The role of collineations in general relativity was demonstrated by Katzin et al. \cite{KLD1969,KLD1970}.
 In the context of gravitational radiation, investigation on conservation laws consists of a fundamental symmetry property of a spacetime, known as curvature collineation as the relations between groups of motions, collineations and conservation laws of energy, momentum are crucial in understanding the geometry of a spacetime.
-Ahsan \cite{Ahsan1978}, Ahsan and Husain \cite{AH1980} studied several kinds of collineations to find the relation between physical properties and geometrical symmetries of elecrtomagnatic fields and showed that motion and Maxwell collineation are not comparable for null electromagnatic field.
+The notion of curvature collineation is investigated in different frames by Hall and Shabbir \cite{Hall_2001}, Singh and Sharma \cite{Singh_1975}, Tiwari \cite{Tiwari_2005} with their relevance in general relativity.
+Also, Ahsan \cite{Ahsan1978}, Ahsan and Husain \cite{AH1980} studied several kinds of collineations to find the relations between physical properties and geometrical symmetries of elecrtomagnatic fields and showed that motion and Maxwell collineation are not comparable for null electromagnatic field.
+Recently, Haesen and Verstraelen \cite{Haesen_2007} introduced pseudosymmetric collineation and studied it in vacuum pp-wave spacetime along with some interesting relations with other types of transformations.
 Using the Nijenhuis tensor, the notion of torsion collineation was introduced by Ahsan \cite{Ahsan1987}.
 Also, several geometrical aspects of collineation have been further studied by Ahsan et al. \cite{Ahasan2005, Ahsan1995, Ahsan1996, Ahsan1977_1055,Ahsan1977_231,AhsanAli2014}, Ali and Ahsan \cite{AliAhsan2012,AA2012}.
+Again, Duggal \cite{Duggal1992} established the generalized concept of symmetry, called curvature inheritance, extending the notion of curvature collineation.
+The notion of curvature inheritance have been studied by Coley and Tupper \cite{Coley_1989} and Shaikh et al. \cite{Shaikh_Ali_Salman_2023}.
+The detailed reviews of various kinds of symmetry inheritance can be found in \cite{Duggal_1999, Hall_1991, Duggal_1987}.
+During last two decades such notion of symmetries have become an increasingly prevalent area of research in general relativity.\\